 But as I’ve reflected on what it would mean for me to find peace and to get to a place of forgiveness, I’ve realized this necessitates the men who have caused me so much harm to fully acknowledge both what they’ve done and what that says about who they are.
 It requires that they go to therapy, that they step outside of their dissociation from the things they’ve done and take responsibility, that they work genuinely and tirelessly to do better.
 That they acknowledge the pain they have caused me.

 For now, I guess, here we are.
 Me trying desperately to reconcile the fact that the person I want to believe I am and the person who has been raped are the same.
-And, I imagine, them trying desperately to reject the fact that the person who they want to believe they are and the person who raped someone are, in fact, the same.
+And, I imagine, the people who harmed me trying to reject the fact that the person they want to believe they are and the person who raped someone are, too, the same.